Pacode74/CA-HousePrice-Predictor/README.md

 ![Data Preprocessing & Feature Engineering for Machine Learning - Predicting House Prices in California](./support_files/readme_image.jpg)

-This project come from "The Complete Pandas Bootcamp 2023 - Data Science with Python", a course offered by Udemy and taught by Alexander Hagmann.
+This project comes from "The Complete Pandas Bootcamp 2023 - Data Science with Python", a course offered by Udemy and taught by Alexander Hagmann.

 The dataset for this project comes from the instructor.